What is hydroculture?

 Hydroculture is the science of growing plants with no soil or peat mix involved.
 Using water-tight planters, the plants are located firmly using 'leca', a light, sterile and porous clay bead which acts as the planting medium.

-The roots of hydroculture plants are thick and succulent in marked contrast to the thin fibrous roots of soil grown plants and by using a specially formulated nutrient solution rich in essential elements we can ensure health.
-The result is that hydroculture plants absorb nutrients directly from the water in which they are grown.
+The roots of hydroculture plants are thick and succulent in marked contrast to the thin fibrous roots of soil grown plants and by using a specially formulated plant food rich in essential elements and micro nurients we can ensure health.
+The result is that hydroculture plants absorb nutrients directly from the water/leca in which they are grown.
 Smaller root systems are developed so that plants of impressive height can be grown in relatively small containers.

 Decorfolia has made a speciality of supplying plant displays using this method of culture.